 Borrower Debt-to-Income Ratio

 USDA guidelines typically allow a borrower to spend a maximum of 29% of their monthly gross income on their mortgage payment and other housing-related expenses.
-This is known as the front-end debt-to-income ratio, or the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense, which includes your mortgage payment, property tax, homeowners insurance, USDA insurance and other housing-related expenses.
+This is known as the front end debt-to-income ratio, or the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense, which includes your mortgage payment, property tax, homeowners insurance, USDA insurance and other housing-related expenses.
 For example, if a borrower makes $4,000 per month in gross income, the borrower can spend $1,160 per month on his or her mortgage payment plus property tax, homeowners insurance, USDA mortgage insurance fees and other applicable housing-related expenses ($4,000 * .29 = $1,160).

-USDA guidelines typically allow borrowers to spend a maximum of 41% of their monthly gross income on total monthly housing expense plus all other monthly debt expenses including credit card, auto and student loan payments.
-This is known as the back-end debt-to-income ratio.
+USDA loan requirements typically allow borrowers to spend a maximum of 41% of their monthly gross income on total monthly housing expense plus all other monthly debt expenses including credit card, auto and student loan payments.
+This is known as a back end debt-to-income ratio.
 For example, if a borrower makes $4,000 per month in gross income, the borrower can spend $1,640 per month on his or her total monthly housing expense plus all other debt payments ($4,000 * .41 = $1,640).
 The lower borrowers' monthly debt payments, the more they can spend on their mortgage payment and total housing expense, which enables them to qualify for a larger mortgage.
 The USDA allows higher debt-to-income ratios in cases where borrowers have higher credit scores (above 660), stable employment and income history (two-plus years), potential for increased earnings and the ability to save money.